 On April 14, 2018, the Film Noir Foundation bestowed its Modern Noir Master award on author James Ellroy during NOIR CITY: Hollywood.
 No artist of recent times has been more influential in bringing a truly noir vision of America into the cultural mainstream through bestselling novels such as The Black Dahlia, White Jazz, and American Tabloid, haunting and harrowing memoirs My Dark Places and The Hilliker Curse, and the many (not always successful) screen adaptations of his stories.
 It was for a screening of the best of these—L. A. Confidential (1997)—that Ellroy returned to Hollywood's Egyptian Theatre to accept the FNF's award from Eddie Muller.
 In a raucous, ribald, and sometimes controversial conversation with the Czar of Noir, Ellroy once again proves why he is the self-proclaimed "Demon Dog of American Literature."
 WATCH

 Did you know that The Film Noir Foundation has livestreams every two weeks on our Facebook page in which Eddie Muller answers questions submitted by our email subscribers?
-The next ASK EDDIE premieres on Facebook March 16 and on YouTube the following day.
+ASK EDDIE most recently broadcast on on Facebook May 25 and YouTube the following day.
 Join our mailing list to submit your questions and get updates on upcoming ASK EDDIE broadcasts.

 I'm just glad there is an organization doing this.
 Back in 1988 when I first became obsessed, it seemed like few knew what film noir was here in the UK.
 So it would usually be just me and a small bunch of moody loners (male and female) who'd go to a regular evening at a flea pit in North London.
 Three films for a couple of bucks (or pounds here).
 Such fun...
 A pity NOIR CITY only happens in the U.S. Oh well, maybe one day I'll get over... — Henry Jaremko